Supply of prohibited drugs

 [The suggested direction for “actual supply” at [5-6710] should be used and adapted where necessary.]

-So, that is what the Crown is required to prove in order to establish an individual offence of supplying a prohibited drug.
-The Crown must prove beyond reasonable doubt that [the accused] supplied a prohibited drug on three or more separate occasions.
+The Crown is required to prove the accused supplied a prohibited drug on three or more separate occasions.

 The Crown relies on the following occasions [briefly identify the separate occasions].